Nebraska Wage Garnishment Laws

 Most wage-garnishment guides recite the federal ceiling and stop there.
 Nebraska deserves a closer read, because its statute carries a second, lower cap that the federal rules do not.
 Under Neb.
 Rev. Stat.
 25-1558, the maximum part of a worker’s weekly disposable earnings that may be reached by garnishment is the lesser of three figures: twenty-five percent of disposable earnings, the amount by which disposable earnings for that week exceed thirty times the federal minimum hourly wage, or fifteen percent of disposable earnings if the individual is the head of a family.

-Read that carefully.
-For an ordinary debtor with no dependents, the operative number is the familiar twenty-five percent (or the thirty-times-minimum-wage floor, whichever protects more pay).
-But for a debtor who actually supports a spouse, child, or other dependent, the law substitutes fifteen percent.
+For an ordinary debtor with no dependents, prong (c) never enters the comparison and the operative number is usually the familiar twenty-five percent, unless the over-the-floor figure comes in lower.
+But for a debtor who actually supports a spouse, child, or other dependent, the law adds a third and lower ceiling of fifteen percent.
 That is a roughly two-fifths reduction in what any single creditor can collect each pay period, and it applies automatically once the debtor’s status is established.
 Nebraska did not bolt this protection on as an afterthought; it is written directly into the same sentence that sets the standard rate.

 What “head of a family” actually means

 The statute does not leave the phrase to guesswork.
 A head of a family is an individual who actually supports and maintains one or more people connected by blood, marriage, adoption, or guardianship, where the duty to provide rests on a moral or legal obligation.
 The key word is “actually.”
 A debtor cannot simply claim the title; there must be a real dependent who relies on that debtor’s support.
 A single worker with no one to support does not qualify and is held to the twenty-five percent ceiling.
 A parent providing for a minor child, a spouse supporting a non-earning partner, or a guardian maintaining a ward generally does.
-Because the reduction is so substantial, family status is frequently the live dispute in a Nebraska garnishment, and it is the debtor’s to raise and substantiate.
+Because the reduction is so substantial, family status is frequently the live dispute in a Nebraska garnishment — and Nebraska is one of the few states that hands the debtor that argument by statute, on the face of the court’s own mandatory notice form.

 Disposable earnings, not gross pay